guptam123/SIH-2019-Project/README.md

 # Knowledge Management Portal
-#### This is back-end for the protal made during Smart India Hackathon 2019 for the Defense Public Sector Units(DPSUs) of India under the problem statement by Goa Shipyard Ltd.
+#### This is back-end for the portal made during Smart India Hackathon-2019 Software Edition for the Defense Public Sector Units(DPSUs) of India under the problem statement by Goa Shipyard Ltd.
 # AIM:
 DPSUs faced a lot of problems in interfacing with each other or gathering solution to certain problems they may face in their operations.
 The problems faced by Defence PSUs (DPSUs) can be a simple one such as one company requiring information about the composition of a product which is manufactured by another company; to a complex one, such as an Aeronautics company requiring support for a defect in the RADAR system which has to be integrated with the aircraft.
-These situations may lead to delay in the production, maintenance or any other process related with the same.\
+These situations may lead to delay in the production, maintenance or any other process related with the same.

 Hence we had build an online knowledge management portal, which will allow the users to discuss ideas, problems and share knowledge on a common platform.